-– Song recordings must be submitted in MP3 format only
+– Recordings must be submitted in MP3 or M4a formats only

 Q: What is the National Songwriting Competition (NSC)?